Guidelines for entering the IBC2014 Innovation Awards

 6 There are three categories: for the most innovative project in Content Creation, Content Management and Content Technology.
 You will nominate which category you think your project best fits on the entry form, although the judges reserve the right to move it to another category.

-7 The Judges’s Prize is entirely in the gift of the judging panel.
+7 The Judges’ Prize is entirely in the gift of the judging panel.
 It may go to one of the category winners, or it may be awarded to another significant effort during the year.

 11 As well as the complete description we ask you for a summary of the project challenges and success, in 100 words.

 12 To add to your entry you may want to supply a short video which shows the project and its effectiveness.
 We are happy to accept videos of up to five minutes in length, either on a DVD or as a video file.
 Only submit videos if they add to your explanation of the project: again, generic marketing material is not appropriate and will not help your cause.
-Please ensure any supporting material to your entry is sent to Natalie Stedman, IBC, Third Floor, 10 Fetter Lane, London, EC4A 1BR, UK.
+Please ensure any supporting material to your entry is sent to Carol Kerr, IBC, Third Floor, 10 Fetter Lane, London, EC4A 1BR, UK.

 13 After the initial judging process a shortlist of entries in each category will be announced.
 This announcement is normally made in mid-May.
 If your entry is on the shortlist you will receive support from IBC to help you maximise the publicity benefits in the run-up to the convention.
 IBC will also invest in publicity featuring the shortlisted entries.
 The timescale of the IBC Innovation Awards programme is set up to ensure successful entrants get the maximum marketing benefit from it.